Azure/azureml-examples/cli/jobs/pipelines/iris-add-column-and-word-count-using-spark/README.md

 description: This sample will explain how to create a spark job and use it in a pipeline.
 ---

-# AutoML Classification task in pipeline
+# Spark job in pipeline
 This example shows how a use a spark pipeline job to add new colunm for csv file and count word group by row.
 It will support attached synapse spark and hobo spark.

 Submit the Pipeline Job with spark node: